gresockj/bbende.github.com/_drafts/apache-nifi-how-do-i-deploy-my-flow.md

 Over time there were some attempts at solving this problem, such as putting the flow.xml.gz under version control, or scripting the deployment of templates, but each of these had it's own issues and difficulties.

-In order to solve the problem, the community put a significant amount of effort into building direct support for version controlling data flows.
+In order to solve the problem, the community put a significant amount of effort into building direct support for version control of data flows.
 The result of this effort was the creation of a whole new Apache NiFi sub-project, called *NiFi Registry*.

 NiFi Registry is a complementary application that provides a central location for storage and management of shared resources.
 The first release focused on storing and managing versioned flows, and the 1.5.0 release of NiFi added the ability to interact with registry instances.

-The rest of this post is going to use an example scenario to show how NiFi and NiFi Registry can be used to deploy a data flow.
+The rest of this post is going to use an example scenario to show how these new capabilities can be used to solve the  deployment problem.

 ### Example Scenario